 When are the finalists selected?

 Finalists are selected starting the Tuesday after the contest closes.
-The finalist selection process normally ends Thursday night or Friday morning, depending on how tricky the contest is and how many people give input.
+The finalist selection process normally ends Thursday of the same week, depending on how tricky the contest is and how many people give input.

 How are finalists selected?